 Tailored support measures following Russia’s war on Ukraine

 At the 2022 Madrid Summit, Allies endorsed a set of tailored support measures for Georgia, as one of NATO’s partners most directly affected by external threats and interference in the current security environment resulting from Russia’s war of aggression against Ukraine.

 These measures step up both political and practical support to Georgia.
 The political measures aim to intensify the dialogue between Georgia and NATO.
 The practical measures aim to help Georgia accelerate its transition from Soviet-era equipment to equipment meeting today’s NATO standards, and enhance Georgia’s situational awareness.

 Some of the NATO support will build on existing initiatives through the Substantial NATO-Georgia Package, but new initiatives may also be included, for instance to enhance Georgia’s capabilities in the field of chemical, biological, radiological and nuclear (CBRN) protection.

 First launched in 2009, a Professional Development Programme for civilian personnel is strengthening the capacity for democratic management and oversight in the defence ministry and other security sector institutions.

-Georgia participates in the Building Integrity Programme, which provides practical assistance and advice for strengthening integrity, accountability and transparency in the defence and security sector.
+Georgia participates in the Building Integrity initiative, which provides practical assistance and advice for strengthening integrity, accountability and transparency in the defence and security sector.

-Georgia is one of six countries that have enhanced opportunities for dialogue and cooperation with the Allies (known as 'Enhanced Opportunity Partners') in recognition of their particularly significant contributions to NATO operations and other Alliance objectives.
-The other Enhanced Opportunity Partners are Australia, Finland, Jordan, Sweden and Ukraine.
+Georgia is one of five countries that have enhanced opportunities for dialogue and cooperation with the Allies (known as 'Enhanced Opportunity Partners') in recognition of their particularly significant contributions to NATO operations and other Alliance objectives.
+The other Enhanced Opportunity Partners are Australia, Jordan, Sweden and Ukraine.